ezsystems/commerce-documentation/docs/developer_manual/price_engine/price_engine_api/price_engine_services/vatserviceinterface/localvatservice.md

 If not provided the vat code stored in the ProductNode can be used to determine the current Vat in percent using a configuration.

-The configuration considers
+The configuration considers:

 - siteaccess
 - country code (this might be the country code for the buyer or in some cases the country code of the delivery destination).
 If the country was not found in the siteaccess configuration, 'default' is used as a fallback.
 In such a case an entry is added into log file.
 - VAT code.

 Because of legal reasons, if no VAT value is found exception will be thrown.
 We cannot display default VAT percent in this case.